qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 Plus:

 - It's not clear what to do with `#`.
 In LESv2 it was an ordinary identifier character, treated the same as a letter of the alphabet.
-- `.123`: Numbers require a leading digit, which simplifies the lexer slightly and ensures that a number doesn't resemble a "dot keyword".
 - `@` only appears at the beginning of an expression, for attributes.
 What if it appears later?
 One idea is to also allow it as a suffix, as in `size = 64@KB + x`.
 The effect would still be used to attach an attribute, but the suffix version would bind more tightly, equivalent to `size = (@KB 64) + x`.
 - Certain pairs of operators are immiscible (cannot be mixed), like `x & 1 == 0`, which illustrates Dennis Ritchie's [C precedence mistake](www.lysator.liu.se/c/dmr-on-or.html).
 A future version could lift the immiscibility rule while raising the precedence of `&` to what it should have been all along.
 Another example is `x << 1 + 1`, which a developer might think of as "x times two plus one" but in C is `x << 2`.